David-Aqeel/Project-1-MASTERMIND/README.md

 4. Add score:
     4.1 Score based on number of guesses and maybe even time (Add Timer) 4.2 Add High Score list
+5. Add seperate Home Page with Menu options and seperate gameplay page
+6. Add instructions to the side